axcoto/k8s-use-service/README.md

 BLUE
 ```

-We can repeast this process for next deployment:
+We can repeast this process for next deployment as much as we want

 ```
 make deploy # default color=blue without specifiyicng